TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 # IMPORTANT:
 * We will not take any responsibility over whatever you are going to do with this bot.
-* The bot will still have to obey the [server limitings](https://discordia.me/en/server-limits).
-Explain: In discord, there are rate limitings.
+* The bot will still have to obey the [server limitings](https://discordia.me/en/server-limits) because of that in discord, there are rate limitings.
 You will see a lot of rate limiting in the console while using some commands. (because the bot is too fast on creating or deleting.)
 * Also, since we are using HTTP requests, unlike other nuke bot out there, C-REAL spam creating channel, role, and category(CRC) can create beyond the 250 limit for CRC that the old nuking bots have.

 ## Check list for setting up everything